A binary black hole metric approximation from inspiral to merger: Introduction

 An accreting binary system would likely appear very similar to a typical active galactic nucleus (AGN) with subtle distinguishing spectral and time-domain features \citep{graham2015systematic, Charisi2016}.
 That said, binary accretion flows differ quite dramatically from single BH accretion disks near the source.
 For aligned equal-mass binaries, the time-dependent non-axisymmetric potential produces strong torques that carve a low-density cavity around the binary \citep{Roedig2014, MacFadyen2008, Noble12, Shi:2012ApJ}; accretion then proceeds by thin streams that plunge from the circumbinary disk to the BHs with sufficient specific angular momentum to form mini-disks \citep{bowen2017, RyanMacFadyen17, westernacher2021, DOrazio13}.
-For misaligned, unequal mass binaries, the secondary object can interact with the disk surrounding the primary producing quasi-periodic flares \citep{Komossa2006, Sukova2021,Lehto1996, britzen2023precession}.
-Other black hole binary systems could also be in gas-rich environments, such as stellar mass binaries embedded in the plane of an AGN disk (c.f. \citep{dittmann2023evolution}) or an extreme mass-ratio inspiral (EMRI), where a much smaller black hole eventually merges with a central supermassive black hole \citep{franchini2023quasi}.}
+For misaligned, unequal mass binaries, the secondary object can interact with the disk surrounding the primary{,} producing quasi-periodic flares \citep{Komossa2006, Sukova2021,Lehto1996, britzen2023precession}.
+Other black hole binary systems could also be in gas-rich environments, such as stellar mass binaries embedded in the plane of an AGN disk (see \citep{dittmann2023evolution}) or an extreme mass-ratio inspiral (EMRI), where a much smaller black hole eventually merges with a central supermassive black hole \citep{franchini2023quasi}.}

 Modeling binary black hole sources along with the surrounding gas presents several challenges.
-Given the non-linear interactions inherent in a turbulent plasma, quantitative models require (magneto-)hydrodynamics (MHD) simulations.
+Given the non-linear interactions inherent in a turbulent plasma, quantitative models require magneto-hydrodynamical (MHD) simulations.
 With the wide separation of scales between the circumbinary accretion disk and the accretion near each BH, simulations must be run for thousands of orbits to reach a steady state \citep{Munoz2020, Miranda2017}.
-For this reason, most of the previous literature on binaries has focused on 2D hydro-viscous Newtonian simulations which are easily evolved for very long timescales \citep{duffell2024santa}.
+For this reason, most of the previous literature on binaries has focused on two-dimensional hydrodynamical Newtonian simulations, which are easily evolved for very long timescales \citep{duffell2024santa}.
 To get reliable electromagnetic predictions from these systems, however, we need to resolve the near-horizon flow, where most of the luminosity comes from, and thus 3D GRMHD simulations are essential \citep{cattorini2023grmhd, Gold2019}.